Skip to Content

 Polynesian Fire Luau is a family-friendly Myrtle Beach must see!
 Learn all about it at www.drugstoredivas.net.

-I was smiling and taking photos of Pete having a good time.
+I was smiling and taking photos of Pete having a good time on stage.
 I think all the women were enjoying it from the safety of their seats.

 When the men came back to their seats, the MC then asked all the women to come on stage.
 I sunk a little in my seat and tried to avoid eye contact with the performers, trying to not get pulled on to stage.